 This is an important feature because a great deal of time can be saved in the analysis of OTDR traces if the user is able to set pass/fail thresholds for parameters of interest (such as splice loss or connector reflection).
 These thresholds highlight parameters that have exceeded a warning or fail limit set by the user and, when used in conjunction with reporting software, it can rapidly provide re-work sheets for installation/commissioning engineers.

-Some OTDRs are designed to test long distance optical fibers and some others to test short distance optical fibers.
-For example, if you are to test premises fiber networks where short distance optical fibers are installed, OTDRs designed for testing long distance optical fibers are not suitable.
+Some OTDRs are designed to test long distance optical fibres and some others to test short distance optical fibres.
+For example, if you are to test premises fiber networks where short distance optical fibres are installed, OTDRs designed for testing long distance optical fibres are not suitable.
 Besides, knowing your users and the time it will cost is also necessary.
 Because some types of OTDRs are easy to use and some others are complicated to set up.

 When selecting an OTDR, you’re supposed to take all the above factors into consideration.
-Fiberstore supplies a wide range of OTDRs available with various fiber types and wavelengths (including single-mode fiber, multi-mode fiber, 1310nm, 1550 nm, 1625 nm, etc).
+Fiberstore supplies a wide range of OTDRs available with various fibre types and wavelengths (including single-mode fibre, multi-mode fibre, 1310nm, 1550 nm, 1625 nm, etc).
 They also supply OTDRs of famous brands, such as JDSU MTS series, EXFO FTB series, YOKOGAWA AQ series and so on.
 OEM portable and handheld OTDRs are available as well.